-- Senior Physical Education

-- Senior Health

-- Biology

-- Certificate III in Fitness

-- Develop foundational skills and knowledge that will benefit students in the Senior Physical Education Course (chosen in Years 11 and 12) - Learn factors that affect performance in physical activity and sport such as biomechanics, and ethical practices - Investigate sports physiology and anatomy and how these can improve sports performance - Undertake practical learning experiences across a variety of physical activities to assist their understanding of key concepts.

-• Demonstrate knowledge of learnt concepts through a variety of assessment types such as an investigation research report and performance analysis folio.

-Students looking to undertake Senior Physical Education.
+Pathways to Senior Subjects Senior Physical Education Biology Certificate III in Fitness Learning experiences Students will: Develop foundational skills and knowledge that will benefit students in the Senior Physical Education Course (chosen in Years 11 and 12) Learn factors that affect performance in physical activity and sport such as biomechanics, and ethical practices Investigate sports physiology and anatomy and how these can improve sports performance Undertake practical learning experiences across a variety of physical activities to assist their understanding of key concepts.
+Assessment Students will: Demonstrate knowledge of learnt concepts through a variety of assessment types such as an investigation research report and performance analysis folio.
+This subject caters to Students looking to undertake Senior Physical Education.
 Students who are interested in sports technology, biomechanics and sports medicine.

-Physiotherapist, Sports Medicine, Sports Administration, Exercise Physiology, Nutrition and Wellbeing, Nursing, Paramedic, Sports Coaching, Fitness and Functional Training, Physical Education.

-Student supplied laptop and stationery; College supplied learning materials; Sports uniform.
+Career Aspirations Physiotherapist, Sports Medicine, Sports Administration, Exercise Physiology, Nutrition and Wellbeing, Nursing, Paramedic, Sports Coaching, Fitness and Functional Training, Physical Education.
+Resources required Student supplied laptop and stationery; College supplied learning materials; Sports uniform.